getsentry/sentry-kotlin-multiplatform/README.md

 ## Apple Privacy Manifest

-Starting with [May 1st 2024](https://developer.apple.com/news/?id=3d8a9yyh), iOS apps are required to declare approved reasons to access certain APIs.
-This also includes third-party SDKs.
+Starting with [May 1st 2024](https://developer.apple.com/news/?id=3d8a9yyh), apps submitted to the Apple App Store are required to declare approved reasons to access certain privacy-relevant APIs.
+This also includes usages of these APIs via third-party SDKs.
+To ensure compliance, update your Sentry Cocoa SDK to `>=8.21.0`.
-If you are using the Sentry Kotlin Multiplatform SDK with Apple device targets then update your Sentry Cocoa SDK to `>=8.25.0`.
-For more information, please refer to our [Apple Privacy Manifest Guide](https://docs.sentry.io/platforms/kotlin-multiplatform/data-management/apple-privacy-manifest/).
+For more information, refer to our [Apple Privacy Manifest Guide](https://docs.sentry.io/platforms/kotlin-multiplatform/data-management/apple-privacy-manifest/).

 ## Contribution